enoonan/advent-of-code-2023/README.md

 Sticking with Rust 🦀.
 In general, the most time consuming thing is fighting with the borrow checker.
 I could do these a lot faster in Go (or JS or Python or PHP...).

 This was a fun one to do in Rust though!
 Learned a ton about Enums and sorting.
 Part 2 wasn't a great leap at all from my Part 1 code.
 I just had to set the value of J to 0 and add a bunch of futzy conditional logic to determine the hand type.
 I am sure there are more elegant ways to accomplish that but I'm ok with this.

+## Day 7 attempt No. 2 🦀

+My solution was ugly (though I learned much about rust enums and structs) and after seeing a bunch of other approaches I decided to take another crack at Part 1.
+I wanted to see how fluent I could get with chaining methods together, and I wanted to take advantage of the functional features of rust.
+I much prefer this answer but of course I only reached it after seeing others' solutions.